sham00o/WiCast/README.md

-# WiCast
+# WiCast for iOS and Android
-Broadcast and listen for messages within your local area network via WiFi -- for iOS and Android
+Broadcast and listen for messages within your local area network via WiFi

 iOS-iOS communication -- confirmed working
 Android-iOS communication -- inconclusive (my Android device is out of commission)